 In this example, the liability for the payment of the levy related to the first CU50 million revenue is recognised on 17 July 20X1 when the threshold is met, because the obligating event, as identified by the legislation, for the payment of that amount is the reaching of the threshold.
 The liability for the payment of the levy related to revenue generated above the threshold is recognised between 17 July 20X1 and 31 December 20X1 as the entity generates revenue above the threshold, because the obligating event, as identified by the legislation, is the activity undertaken after the threshold is reached (ie the generation of revenue after the threshold is reached).
 The amount of the liability is based on the revenue generated to date, including the first CU50 million revenue.
 The same recognition principles apply in the interim financial report (if any) as in the annual financial statements.

-Example 4-A levy is triggered if the entity generates revenue above a minimum amount of revenue a In this Interpretation, currency amounts are denominated in 'currency units' (CU).
+a In this Interpretation, currency amounts are denominated in 'currency units' (CU).